-Language Arts Honors 7 Grade 7 | full year
+Language Arts Honors 7

 The curriculum revolves around the theme of societal change.
 Through the study of literature, students learn about change that happens in the world in general, and America in particular, and how the lives of ordinary people change even as the events of war unfold.
 Additional selections and activities continue the emphasis on societal change, and students are encouraged to research an issue of significance.